covers will become more expensive, as the Insurance Regulatory and Development Authority of India

 “Customers will be insured for a longer term despite having to pay more money upfront, than before.
 In the initial period I personally see a relative impact on the sales of motor insurance

 policies, which is a little concerning, but I see it subsiding thereafter,” said Pankaj Arora, President of Retail Business at Liberty General Insurance Company.

 sets the price for motor TP

-policies every year (revised premium rates are shown in Table 1) while the motor OD premium rate is set by insurers based on actuarial analysis.
+policies every year while the motor OD premium rate is set by insurers based on actuarial analysis.

 “The premium for the OD component needs to be worked out taking into consideration inflation on labour and spare parts over the future policy period.
 The industry needs to gather more data points and decide on the pricing approach,” said Rakesh Jain, Executive Director and Chief Executive Officer at Reliance General Insurance Company.

 Experts say this condition for upfront payment will immediately affect buyers because it will increase the total premium payout for the customer at the time of buying the insurance policy in the first year and that they will not receive a discount on renewal until the policy matures.